 In TCM, when the spleen is overworked, it can also lead to stress.
 Stress is also a trigger for the craving of sweets.
 As the body and mind experience stress, they will crave that dopamine and opioid release that sweet foods are well known to provide.
 Eating sweet foods will then bring about the pleasure that the body and mind are craving in their effort to get rid of that stress.

 A craving for sweets may also be the result of some sort of deficiency in the blood.
 A study out of the University of Iowa discussed how various cravings may be the result of low levels of sodium chloride which is more commonly known as salt.
 Salt is an essential micronutrient that the body cannot live without.
 When the body experiences a deficiency in this area, it will again trigger the craving for sweets in an effort to feel that dopamine and opioid response.

-There are a number of options in TCM that will help stop the cravings for sweets:
+There are a number of options in Chinese Medicine that will stop cravings for sweets

 - Chinese Herbs: Herbs such as Cinnamomum cassia(Chinese cinnamon) and Gymnema sylvestre have been shown by the National University of Health Sciences to regulate insulin levels in the body.
 As an added benefit, they also aid in weight management.

 - Diet: A change in diet can also do its part to reduce the craving for sweets.
 The next time you are craving sweet foods, try eating something that contains salt, such as a pickle, instead to see if perhaps it was not just a blood deficiency.

 - Lifestyle: Just like acupuncture, other means of stress management also have a roll in how to stop sugar cravings.
 Exercise such as walking, running, yoga, or resistance training will help your body to manage the stresses of everyday life and therefore reduce the craving for sweets.

 Blood Sugar Remedy